itsnury/ConvenientCookbook/README.md

 * Pull the most recent version of the application and open in Android Studio

 * Build the project before running, either run using an android emulator or with a physical device for testing
+    * Ensure that any device or emulator works with the supported API levels (23, 26 & 27)

 # Project files